Estimated reading time: 6 minutes

 2. Wildfires Are Torching State Budgets

-What’s also striking is that The Climate Advisor included this same topic in What’s Hot in Climate Change – August 2016!
+What’s also striking is that The Climate Advisor included this same topic 10 years ago in What’s Hot in Climate Change – August 2016!

 3. Different Strokes for Smokey Folks

-The Eos article zooms past flames and balance sheets into the human body.
+A great Eos article zooms past flames and balance sheets into the human body.
 They reviewed recent research that estimates wildfire smoke is associated with roughly 17,000 strokes per year in the United States, particularly among older adults.
 The research shows that as smoke exposure rises, stroke risk may rise with it.

-HOWEVER, it does show that ANY exposure to small particles, be they forest fire smoke or other, DO increase risk of stroke.
+HOWEVER, it does show that ANY exposure to small particles, be they forest fire smoke or other, DO increase the risk of stroke.
 Thus, all the elderly and infirm persons exposed to climate-worsened, forest fire smoke will suffer.
 That much is clear.

 Even if flames never get close, forest fire smoke can travel hundreds and thousands of miles from the fire, quietly degrading the health of people with underlying heart and lung issues.
 That concern dovetails with what we already know about heat stress and cardiovascular strain during extreme weather events—the two hazards often arrive together and compound each other.

 Ozone is another often-overlooked piece of the puzzle.
 Ground-level ozone, worse on hot smoky days, has its own serious health risks.
-For households and businesses in smoke-prone regions, providing clean indoor air is and will be an essential part of summer planning.
+For households and businesses in smoke-prone regions, providing clean indoor air, is and will be, an essential part of summer planning.

 What It All Adds Up To—and What’s Next

 Put together, these stories show a coherent pattern: fire seasons that start earlier, burn longer, and hit harder—first in forests and state budgets, then in hospitals and people’s long-term health.
-For The Climate Advisor audience, the message is not “panic,” but “plan”: treat wildfire and smoke as recurring features of the summer landscape and build them into decisions about housing, business continuity, health, and community.
-Start with the basics: defensible space, clean-air strategies, go-bags, and evacuation plans are the foundation of wildfire preparedness.
+For The Climate Advisor audience, the message is not “panic,” but “plan” — treat wildfire and smoke as recurring features of the summer landscape and build it into decisions about housing, business continuity, health, and community.
+Start with the basics: defensible space, clean-air strategies, go-bags, and evacuation plans, which are the foundation of wildfire preparedness.